alphagov/paas-tech-docs/README.md

 virtualenv .venv
 source .venv/bin/activate
 pip install -Ur requirements.txt
-./script/test
+./release/test
 ```

 ## Build and deploy

-The docs are hosted on the PaaS.
+The docs are hosted on the PaaS and any change to master is automatically deployed by the [PaaS release CI](https://github.com/alphagov/paas-release-ci).
+The build status can be seen here: https://concourse.build.ci.cloudpipeline.digital/teams/main/pipelines/tech-docs

-To deploy your changes:
+To deploy your changes manually:

 Make sure you have the correct PaaS permissions to push to the org `govuk-paas` in the space `docs`.

 Push your changes to Github (on the main branch).

-Run ``./script/deploy`` from the application folder.
+Run `./release/build && ./release/push` from the application folder.

 ## Updating the template

 The master repository for the tech docs template system is at https://github.com/alphagov/tech-docs-template

 See the section "Updating a project to use the latest template" at https://github.com/alphagov/tech-docs-template